 A new book, birthed in the creative ferment of the Daniels Faculty’s studio environment, seeks to address this lack of consideration by reimagining our two main local ravines as more useable public space, as enhancements to our infrastructure, and as environmental assets to the predominantly urban local landscape.

-Working in collaboration with several divisions of the City of Toronto and the Toronto and Region Conservation Authority, students developed designs and ideas for reimagined landscapes that sought to address specific action items and priorities identified by the Toronto Ravine Strategy, the City’s recently developed policy guide for future development and use of our urban waterways.
+Working in collaboration with several divisions of the City of Toronto and the Toronto and Region Conservation Authority, Waterfront Toronto, and Evergreen, students developed designs and ideas for reimagined landscapes that sought to address specific action items and priorities identified by the Toronto Ravine Strategy, the City’s recently developed policy guide for future development and use of our urban waterways.
 In addition to this close collaboration and consultation with local agencies, students also undertook a guided tour of the Humber River, led by Alan Colley, founder of Toronto Aboriginal Eco Tours.

 The studio framework consisted of two main stages.
 Students first worked on mapping these areas in order to better understand the larger ravine systems, and then proceeded to proposing specific design ideas for particular sites along the ravine or river.
 This work has now been compiled into a book recently published by North entitled Ravine Re-create: Design Ideas for Toronto’s Ravines, featuring designs and drawings from students.